ibaaj/website/index.md

 # About

-I am a Ph.D student in Artificial Intelligence at CEA Saclay and Paris 6 Pierre and Marie Curie University under the supervision of JP Poli, N Maudet and W Ouerdane.
+I am a Ph.D student in Artificial Intelligence with the CEA (French Center for Atomic and alternative Energies) and Sorbonne University under the supervision of JP Poli, N Maudet and W Ouerdane.

 my subject is : *the textual justification generation for a fuzzy expert system*, involving topics such as explainable artificial intelligence, fuzzy inference and natural language generation.